just-Naki-here/Cplusplusrepositoryforw3schools/C++ REFERENCE/C++ iostream/iostream/iostreamobj.md

-C++ iostream objects
+C++ iostream objects<br>
-The <iostream> library provides objects which can read user input and output data to the console or to a file.
+The <iostream> library provides objects which can read user input and output data to the console or to a file.<br>

-A list of all iostream objects can be found in the table below.
+A list of all iostream objects can be found in the table below.<br>

 | Object | Description                                                                  |